 \begin{theorem}[\cite{AI2}, Theorem 1.2] Let $A$ be a uniform algebra on a compact $C^1$-manifold-with-boundary $M$.
 Assume that $A$ is generated by $C^1$-smooth functions, that $A$ is natural on $M$, and that every point of $M$ is a peak point for $A$.
 Then the uniform algebra $A$ is not essential.
 In fact, the essential set for $A$ has empty interior in $M$. \end{theorem}

 Our next example shows that this theorem becomes false if the hypothesis that the algebra is generated by $C^1$-smooth functions is dropped.

-\begin{theorem} On every manifold $X$ of dimension greater than or equal to 3 there exists an essential, natural uniform algebra such that every point of $X$ is a peak point.
+\begin{theorem} On every compact manifold-with-boundary $X$ of dimension greater than or equal to 3 there exists an essential, natural uniform algebra such that every point of $X$ is a peak point.
 In addition, we may arrange for this uniform algebra to have bounded relative units. \end{theorem}

-Another theorem of Anderson and Izzo asserts that the peak point conjecture holds for uniform algebras generated by $C^1$-smooth functions on a manifold of dimension {\it two\/}.
+Another theorem of Anderson and Izzo asserts that the peak point conjecture holds for uniform algebras generated by $C^1$-smooth functions on a compact manifold-with-boundary of dimension {\it two\/}.
 It remains an open question whether the smoothness hypothesis can be dropped from that theorem.

 For our final example, we modify so as to make essential, an example constructed by the second author \cite[Theorem~2.4]{I2009} in response to a question raised by Ronald Douglas in connection with his work on a conjecture of William Arveson in operator theory.
 Before stating the result we recall some notions used in the statement.